Commercial Electrical Switchboard Upgrade Services in Melbourne - Teoma

 • Verify that the switchboard is located in a safe, accessible, and well-ventilated area.

-• Ensure that the switchboard is easily identifiable and labeled appropriately.
+• Ensure that the switchboard is easily identifiable and labelled appropriately.

 4. Switchboard Condition